-The Jail shall not confer authority or discretion to nonmedical staff to decide if a pregnant inmate is eligible for an abortion.
-If the pregnant inmate decides to have an abortion, the inmate shall be offered, but not forced to accept, all due medical care and accommodations until no longer pregnant.
-A pregnant inmate who decides to have an abortion shall be referred to a licensed professional as specified in Business and Professions Code § 2253(b) (Penal Code § 4023.8(c)).
+If the pregnant incarcerated person decides to have an abortion, the person shall be offered, but not forced to accept, all due medical care and accommodations until no longer pregnant.
+A pregnant incarcerated person who decides to have an abortion shall be referred to a licensed professional as specified in Business and Professions Code § 2253(b) (Penal Code § 4023.8(c)).